NazireenSania/Hiring-Process-Analytics/README.md

 - Removed 393 rows with "Don't want to say" and 15 with hyphens in `event_name`.
 - Deleted rows with missing values in `Post Name`.

-### ❌ Why Not Use Imputation?
-- Gender (categorical) could not be imputed without bias.
-- Creating a new category would mislead the gender analysis.
-- Most frequent value imputation was avoided to preserve balance.

 ---